Nrico/DocDone/README.md

    docker run --env-file .env -p 3000:3000 docdone
    ```

+## Frontend
+Visit `http://localhost:3000` to access the DocDone web interface.
+It lets you upload a document, run an analysis, or generate new output directly from your browser.
+The frontend is included in the Docker image, so it works the same when running the container.

 ## Deploying to Render.com
 1. Push this repository to GitHub.
 2. In the Render dashboard, create a **New Web Service** and connect it to the GitHub repo.